jcincotta22/api-tickets/README.md

 3. You will need to update your .env file with your Ticketmaster and SeatGeek API Key.
 It should look like this:
   *  `TICKETMASTER_KEY=<YOUR TICKETMASTER API KEY>`
   *  `SEATGEEK_KEY=<YOUR SEATGEEK API KEY>`
-4. run the following commands in your command line:
+4. Run the following commands in your command line in the following order:
   * rake db:create
   * rake db:migrate
   * npm install